markfinger/assembla/README.md

 Custom fields
 --------------------------------------------------

+An object's custom fields are retrieved similarly to most fields, the only difference is that they are nested within a dictionary named `custom_fields`.

-Custom fields for objects are accessible like most data, for example to get a custom field 'billing_code' from a ticket:
+Here's an example to get a custom field 'billing_code' from a ticket:
 ```python
 billing_code = ticket['custom_fields']['billing_code']
 ```